Bronx Saint Vincent de Paul assistance programs.

 Working with non-profits such as the Human Services and Salvation Army in the city, they also feed the hungry and poor.
 Among assistance is they administer the Summer Food Service Program, and there also pantries at several sites.
 This service provides free food and meals to people that are struggling, and during the summer months to income-eligible children who will otherwise enrolled into the National School Lunch Program.
 So this fills the gap and ensures they do not go hungry during this timeframe.

 The agency partners with many other local churches and food banks across the region as well and they coordinate resources among each other.
 Together they offer canned goods, meals, perishable items and other free grocery items to needy individuals and families.
-Some of the pantries are client choice locations too, so residents can select only what they need.
+Some of the free food pantries and soup kitchens in NYC or the Bronx are client choice locations too, so residents can select only what they need.
 Volunteers from St. Vincent de Paul also deliver hot meals or boxes of food to homebound persons and senior citizens who are in hospitals or nursing homes.
+More on free food pantries in Bronx of New York City.

-For more information on what may be available in the Bronx, call the main Saint Vincent office at (212) 755-8615.
+For more information on what may be available in the Bronx, call the main Society of Saint Saint Vincent office at (212) 755-8615.
 Many social services are administered.